Web Loom logo

 The Observable Bridge Utility

-The Marko app includes a small utility that translates RxJS subscriptions into Marko-compatible state updates:
+The Marko app includes a small utility that translates @web-loom/signals-core signals into Marko-compatible state updates.
+It kept its original RxJS-era name (subscribeToObservable) since Marko templates already reference it, but it's signal-based internally:

 // apps/mvvm-marko/src/utils/marko-observable.ts